List of Farscape characters: Chiana

 Chiana, played by Gigi Edgley, is a street-smart, savvy, and mercurial character who is willing to scam or steal for an adventure and risk her life for the people she loves.
 Chiana is a Nebari, a grey-skinned race whose society is heavily regimented by the government (known as The Establishment).
 The Establishment venerates control and order, pitting Chiana's independent ways in a society all about conformity against the Nebari's ideal about "the greater good" and making her a target for government reprogramming (called "cleansing").
 In her premiere episode during the middle of season 1, "Durka Returns", she successfully escapes from Nebari custody, and ends up a passenger on Moya with the rest of the crew.

 Many episodes have demonstrated that she is a skilled fighter and is agile and acrobatic.
 She has a number of distinctive mannerisms such as cocking her head at times and crouching on objects rather than sitting or standing.
 Other Nebari do not exhibit the same style of physical movement, though her fluid movements and frequent situational appraisals suggest a lifetime of avoiding danger.

 One of Chiana's other characteristic traits is her strong sense of individuality.
 She respects no authority and values her freedom more than anything or anyone else.
 This gives her the appearance of being promiscuous; she attempted to seduce Jothee, D'Argo's son, the present and past versions of John Crichton as well as others.
+Crichton and Chiana eventually develop a sibling-like bond, and he nicknames her "Pip."